saltstack/salt-enhancement-proposals/deprecate_esxi_modules.md

  - Documentation for Salt.
-    There will be work in updating the existing execution modules for esxi, esxcluster, exsdatacenter and esxvm documentation but it should be trival to add a line of text and a link redirecting users to the VMware extension documentation.
+    There will be work in updating the existing execution modules for esxi, esxcluster, exsdatacenter and esxvm documentation but it should be trivial to add a line of text and a link redirecting users to the VMware extension documentation.